Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/00-Data-management-&-setup.md

 # have a look for the files
 ls -lah /dartfs-hpc/scratch/rnaseq1/data/raw-fastq/subset/

-# set up the sym link
+# set up the sym link in your raw_data directory
+cd raw_data/
 ln -s /dartfs-hpc/scratch/rnaseq1/data/raw-fastq/subset/*fastq.gz ./

 # have a lok at the links in your directory